Exact charges from heterotic black holes: Lower dimensional, near-horizon effective approaches

 \section{Lower dimensional, near-horizon effective approaches}

-The study of heterotic black holes and their higher-curvature corrections has been approached in the literature using two different strategies.
+The study of heterotic black holes and their higher-curvature corrections has been mainly approached in the literature using two different strategies.
 In the first one, developed around the early 00's, the target is to find a solution of the form $AdS \times X$, with $X$ some compact manifold, characterized by a given set of charges.
-It is then typically assumed that such solution describes the near-horizon limit of an extremal black hole with the same charges, and its properties are subsequently studied.
+It is then typically assumed that such solution describes the near-horizon limit of an extremal black hole with the same charges, and its properties are subsequently studied\footnote{In this period some early work was also performed on the study of higher-curvature corrections to global solutions, see for instance \cite{LopesCardoso:2000qm}.}.
 Several methods have been developed to achieve this purpose, which can be applied in the context of different effective theories of interest.
 An intriguing result obtained from this line of investigation is that, in some cases, it is possible to reproduce the microscopic entropy by including only a subset of the curvature corrections to the action.
 The Gauss-Bonnet term (GB), which is known to be one of the corrections to the lower dimensional effective theory \cite{Zwiebach:1985uq}, probably provides the most interesting example; the value of the Wald entropy obtained from its inclusion correctly reproduces the microscopic degeneracy of the four-charge system, while it fails to do so for the simpler three-charge system.

 The second strategy, which has been recently developed, is the one we followed in previous sections.
 Starting from a complete black hole solution of the theory of supergravity, the corrections induced by higher-curvature terms are computed using the standard perturbative approach.
 While conceptually simple, the problem is technically involved and other strategies were usually preferred.
 On the other hand, the benefit of this effort is that information about the solution beyond the near-horizon limit becomes available.